What’s in this article

 Comparison Between RO, Branch & Subsidiary Company in Singapore

-Singapore Branch Office | Singapore Subsidiary Company | Singapore Representative Office | ||
+Singapore Branch Office | Singapore Subsidiary Company | Singapore Representative Office | |

-Legal Type: | Not a separate legal entity but an extension of the parent company | Separate legal entity distinct from its parent company | Has no legal status, a temporary administrative arrangement | |
+Legal Type | Not a separate legal entity but an extension of the parent company | Separate legal entity distinct from its parent company | Has no legal status, a temporary administrative arrangement |

-Liabilities: | Liabilities incurred by the branch office extend to parent company. | Parent company can limit liabilities to subsidiary. | Liabilities incurred by the representative office extend to parent company. | |
+Liabilities | Liabilities incurred by the branch office extend to parent company. | Parent company can limit liabilities to subsidiary. | Liabilities incurred by the representative office extend to parent company. |

-Taxation: | Taxed a flat corporate tax rate of 17% as non-resident entity, local tax benefits and exemption not available | Taxed a flat corporate tax rate of 17% as Singapore resident entity, local tax benefits available | Not applicable | |
+Taxation | Taxed a flat corporate tax rate of 17% as non-resident entity, local tax benefits and exemption not available | Taxed a flat corporate tax rate of 17% as Singapore resident entity, local tax benefits available | Not applicable |

-Validity Period: | Registered forever until closed | Registered forever until closed | Has to be renewed every year up to a maximum of 3 years.
-RO status is evaluated and renewed yearly. |
+Validity Period | Registered forever until closed | Registered forever until closed | You must renew it every year for a maximum of 3 years.
+You need to evaluate and renew the RO status annually. |

 FAQs